Indian Talent Olympiad Syllabus 2026: Download Indian Talent Olympiad Board Latest Syllabus PDF

 A:

 The Indian Talent Olympiad syllabus is based on the school curriculum.
 It follows the topics from CBSE, ICSE, and various state boards.
-Each subject's questions are taken from the chapters that students study in school.
-This helps students to prepare for Olympiads alongside their school studies.
-The syllabus is divided according to the class level, from Class 1 to Class 10.
+Questions in each paper are prepared from the chapters that students study in school.
+This helps students to prepare for ITO along with their school studies.

 Q: What is the Indian Talent Olympiad (ITO)?